 This seeking takes its most obvious form through online searches.
 We search on Google, and Google begins to learn our search habits and preferences, thus serving up information that it thinks we will like.
 Facebook, too, learns what news articles we are most eager to click on or what are friends are sharing, and algorithmically adjusts our newsfeeds accordingly.

 Your initial preferences and interaction with a search engine or social platform sets off a cascade of machine-learning responses that give you information that you want to see...or that the search engine things you want to see.

-Evolutionary biology has trained us to rely on the previous mental or physical work performed by those around us.
-Without this powerful instinct, humans would have succumbed to the onward march of evolution a long time ago.
-Thus, when Fred tells you “Man, Widget Inc sucks!” then you will accept his briefly worded opinion, and seek out Widget Inc.’s competitor.
+Evolutionary biology has trained us to rely on the previous mental or physical work those around us perform.
+Without this powerful instinct, humans would have succumbed to the onward march of evolution long ago.
+Thus, when Fred tells you, “Man, Widget Inc sucks!” then you will accept his briefly worded opinion and seek out Widget Inc.’s competitor.

-Today, the most influential “opinion” comes from a source that knows you better than almost anyone else —a brilliant and all-encompassing entity, that knows your secrets, guards your resources, empathizes with your needs, and serves up your answers in a split second all day, every day.
+Today, the most influential “opinion” comes from a source that knows you better than almost anyone else —a brilliant and all-encompassing entity that knows your secrets, guards your resources, empathizes with your needs, and serves up your answers in a split-second every day.